StevenTammen/StevenTammen.github.io/pages/being-opinionated.md

 ### In The Short Term

-You should focus initially on forming opinios for important issues that will have a significant impact on your success and well being.
+You should focus initially on forming opinions for important issues that will have a significant impact on your success and well being.
 See my [page on priorities](https://steventammen.com/priorities/).

 ### In The Long Terms